Updated March 31, 2026

 - Oregon businesses with 1 or more employees generally must carry workers' compensation, with exemptions listed for sole proprietors, partners, and corporate officers.

-- Oregon requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter for a brokerage office in a commercial district or urban real estate market.
+- Most commercial leases in Oregon require proof of general liability coverage, which can matter for a brokerage office in a commercial district or urban real estate market.

 - Commercial auto minimum liability in Oregon is $25,000/$50,000/$20,000 if your brokerage uses vehicles for client meetings, property showings, or office travel.